OmniLayer/spec/README.md

 The reference address must point to the seller's address, to identify whose offer you are accepting.
 The purchaser’s address must be different than the seller’s address.

 If you send an offer for more coins than are available by the time your transaction gets added to a block, your amount bought will be automatically adjusted to the amount still available.
 When a Purchase Offer is sent to an address that does not have a matching active Sell Offer, e.g. the Sell offer has been canceled or is all sold out, the Purchase Offer must be invalidated.
+It is not valid to send a Purchase Offer to an address if the sending address has an active Purchase Offer (not fully paid for and time limit not yet reached) with that address.

 Note: Your total expenditure on bitcoin transaction fees while accepting the purchase must meet the minimum fee specified in the Sell Offer in order for the transaction to be valid.